Frequently asked questions about our Feldenkrais Method training programs

 No, it is not possible to become a certified Feldenkrais practitioner only through online programs.

-Feldenkrais professional training programs are presidential due to their pedagogical structure and the importance of the participant’s direct sensory experience.
+Feldenkrais professional training programs are in-person events due to their educational structure and the importance of the participant’s direct sensory experience.
 Also, since we teach our participants to work with Functional Integration (the hands on work in the Feldenkrais Method) it is not possible to learn the skills an excellent Feldenkrais teacher needs by long distance learning.

-This being said it is important to point out that all of our accredited teacher training programs do incorporate digital media.
+Additionally it is important to point out that all of our accredited teacher training programs incorporate digital media.
+Pandemic or no pandemic.
 Our participants receive a complete recording (mp3s) of everything taught in our programs, they get videos and digital text books to support their learning and for times where we are not meeting in person we schedule online learning units with our groups.

 JOINING A TRAINING COURSE THAT HAS STARTED